Airbus A330 MRTT: Indonesia

 In January 2018, Indonesian Air Force (TNI-AU) officials were reportedly studying both the A330 MRTT and Boeing KC-46 Pegasus tankers for a future modernisation programme, expected to take place after completion of the Airbus A400M Atlas programme.
 The TNI-AU was said to compare compatibility with its current aircraft; life-cycle costs; interoperability with current and future assets; and potential funding and technology transfer options with state-owned aircraft manufacturer Indonesian Aerospace.
 On 5 September 2023, the Indonesian Ministry of Defense stated that a number of defense equipment made by Airbus are in effective contract including the Airbus A330 MRTT.

 United States

 A consortium of Lockheed Martin and Airbus was proposing a variant called LMXT for the Bridge Tanker Competition referred to as KC-Y, which could lead to a contract to build up to 160 aircraft.

 In October 2023, Lockheed Martin withdrew, leaving Airbus to make the bid alone.

+Turkey

+Since 2025, Turkey has been evaluating the Airbus A330 MRTT and the KC-46 Pegasus to replace its fleet of seven Boeing KC-135 Stratotanker aerial refueling aircraft.
+As of 2026, no procurement decision has been publicly announced.

 Others

 On 27 March 2014, Airbus announced that the Qatar Emiri Air Force intended to purchase two A330 MRTTs.

 In May 2021, it was revealed that Egypt was considering the purchase of two A330 MRTTs as part of a Rafale fighter deal with France.

-After cancelling the purchase of the KC-46, Italy in August 2024 launched a tender to procure of six tankers with a budget of €1.4 billion.
+In December 2025, it was revealed that Poland is considering the purchase of two to four A330 MRTT+s.